AyoCodess/ayocodess/README.md

 Most recently I've planned and built cross-platform systems at WP Tech, Sweden.

-I'm Known for my collaborative and team-oriented nature and love working on projects that add value to society.
+I'm known for my collaborative and team-oriented nature and love working on projects that add value to society.

 Visit my portfolio website at [ayoadesanya.com](https://ayoadesanya.com).